W25: Sunday Lunch Walk (new)

 Richmond School Main Hall, DL10 7BQ * 7.30pm * Tickets £8 * Book stall * Fair Trade bar * Disabled access

-Former Labour MP for Birmingham Ladywood and Secretary of State for International Development between 1997-2003, Clare Short will be in conversation about the books that have spoken to her concerns and influenced her thinking.
+Former Labour MP for Birmingham Ladywood and Secretary of State for International Development between 1997-2003, Clare Short will be in conversation with Judy Moorhouse, former President of the NUT, about the books that have spoken to her concerns and influenced her thinking.